In Japan's neighbors, fear and frustration are shared over radioactive water release

 In Hong Kong, about a dozen residents took part in a march in a central business district to protest against Japan’s move.

-After the protesters reached the building housing the Japanese consulate, they tore up a big banner that used the country’s national flag as background and printed with “No trace of humanity.
-An enemy of the whole world”.
-Some held up placards calling for Japanese Prime Minister Fumio Kishida to step down.
+After the protesters reached the building housing the Japanese Consulate, they tore up a big banner bearing Japan’s flag and the words “No trace of humanity.
+An enemy of the whole world.”
+Some held up placards calling for Kishida to step down.

+The discharge plans have dealt a blow to Japanese restaurants which were already reeling from other problems, said Martin Chan, a director of the Hong Kong Federation of Restaurants and Related Trades.
+If Hong Kong follows China’s lead and bans all seafood from Japan, he will have to suspend operations at his Japanese restaurant, he said.

 Housewife Vivian Li said she would stop eating aquatic products from Japan after finishing her sushi lunch.
-Li said she likes eating Japanese cuisine but she has to make this decision due to health concerns.
+Li said she likes eating Japanese food but she had to make the decision due to health concerns.

-“I want to act as a role model for my children, so they will stop eating these products even when they grow up,” the woman in her 40s said.
+“I want to act as a role model for my children, so they will stop eating these products even when they grow up,” she said.

-But young professional Janet Yip was not bothered by the discharge, saying she would not cut her consumption of Japanese food because the release plans meet international standards.
-Still, she and her colleagues chose to have sushi for lunch as she feared prices might increase later.
+But young professional Janet Yip said she would not cut her consumption of Japanese food because the release plans meet international standards.

-Her colleague Ricky Chu said he was not worried because he did not plan on giving birth to children.

-“Mobile phones also emit radiation,” the man in his 20s said.
-“Maybe it’s not comparable.
-But any action comes with risks.”

-In Taiwan, reactions to the wastewater release plan were muted.
-On a governmental level, Taipei is aligned with Tokyo on a score of issues and hasn’t been vocal about opposing the discharge plan, which has been portrayed by Taiwanese media as conforming to international norms.
+In Taiwan, reactions to the release plan were muted.
+On a governmental level, Taipei is aligned with Tokyo on a score of issues and hasn’t vocally opposed the discharge plan, which has been portrayed by Taiwanese media as conforming to international norms.

-Taiwan’s Atomic Energy Council, a government agency, has in the past expressed concern over the discharge.
-On Tuesday, the council said it would closely monitor radiation levels in waters around Taiwan.
+Taiwan’s Atomic Energy Council, a government agency, expressed concern in the past over the discharge.
+On Tuesday, it said it would closely monitor radiation levels in waters around Taiwan.

-The Philippines, which gets coast guard vessels and other aid from Japan, also stressed it was looking at the issue from a scientific perspective and recognized the IAEA’s expertise.
+The Philippines, which receives coast guard vessels and other aid from Japan, also stressed that it was looking at the issue from a scientific perspective and recognized the IAEA’s expertise.

-“As a coastal and archipelagic State, the Philippines attaches utmost priority to the protection and preservation of the marine environment,” the Department of Foreign Affairs in Manila said in a statement.
+“As a coastal and archipelagic state, the Philippines attaches utmost priority to the protection and preservation of the marine environment,” the Department of Foreign Affairs said in a statement.

-Associated Press writers Simina Mistreanu in Taipei, Taiwan, Jim Gomez in Manila, Philippines, and Kanis Leung in Hong Kong contributed to this report.
+Associated Press journalists Jin-man Lee in Seoul, Simina Mistreanu in Taipei, Taiwan, Jim Gomez in Manila, Philippines, and Kanis Leung in Hong Kong contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.